-The below was originally published by Public Health England.
+The below guidance on PPE was originally published by Public Health England.
 You can find the full guidance by PHE on personal protective equipment here.

 10. Recommended PPE types and rationale for use

 10.1 Filtering face piece class 3 (FFP3) respirators (from guidance on PPE by Public Health England)